Xin546946/point_cloud_processing/ch7_feature_detection/readme.md

 ## Intrinsic shape signature
 * In this homework, ISS is implemented by c++. /test/test_iss_pcl uses pcl library while in /test/test_my_iss.cpp ISS is implemented from scratch.
+* The idea of ISS is simple.
+At first, compute RNN of all points.
+Then, use the nearest neighbors to compute covariance matrix and get the valid point through the eigenvalue condition.
+At last, use non-max-suppression to suppress the points, whose lamda3 is not the max value in the region.
+* The main code is as followings.
 ~~~ c++
 void ISSKeypoints::compute(pcl::PointCloud<pcl::PointXYZ>::Ptr key_points) {